fehmi/simply.js/docs/loadcomponent.md

 ```

 Here is a working example:
-<repl-component id="zuf6b6xtojemhtz" donwload="true"></repl-component>
+<repl-component id="zuf6b6xtojemhtz" download="true"></repl-component>

-As you can see filename bofere file extension becomes the tag name.
-You can also specify custom tag name for your components like this
+As you can see, the filename (without its extension) becomes the tag name.
+You can also specify a custom tag name for your components, as follows:

-<repl-component id="e1sagez1rj26c7i" donwload="true"></repl-component>
+<repl-component id="e1sagez1rj26c7i" download="true"></repl-component>

-?> Just don't forget to use "-" character in your component's filenames or custom tag names.
+?> Remember to use the hyphen (`-`) character in your component's filenames or custom tag names.